DataDog/hiring-engineers/answers.md

 ## Collecting APM Data:

-I used the given Flask app in my exercise.
+I used the given Flask app in my exercise - see apm_app.py in the code folder

 * **Bonus Question**: What is the difference between a Service and a Resource?